Looking For A Tornado

 By the time he went out to the street for a cigarette, he was only halfway drunk and frustrated with both himself and the world at large.

 “Ah.
-The one and only Kohao Winters,” a nearly sing-song voice greeted him from beside the door.
+The one and only Kato Winters,” a gravelly yet nearly sing-song voice greeted him from beside the door.

 Oh, fuck you, he thought, turning to look.

-Sure enough, it was Athena’s friend, the woman he recognized from pictures.
-She had a slight tan to her skin that kept her from looking sallow in the cold light, though her silver-bleached hair, like the smoke leaving her lips, easily took on the blue hues from the nearby neon.
+Sure enough, it was Athena’s new roommate.
+They fell just on the masculine side of androgynous; lean but not waifish, and with a slight tan that kept them from looking sallow in the cold light, though their silver-bleached hair, like the smoke leaving their mouth, easily took on the blue hues from the nearby neon.

 “Do I know you?” he asked icily.
-Her lips twitched upwards.
+Their lips twitched upwards.

 “Hmm, maybe?
 Maybe not.
-Though it’d be rude of Athena to mention you to me but not me to you, wouldn’t it?
+Though it’d be rude of Athena to talk about you to me but not me to you, wouldn’t it?
 She thought you’d probably have come over here to drink.”

-“Be rude of Athena to go speculating my fucking whereabouts to people I don’t want to talk to,” Kohao replied stiffly.
+“Be rude of Athena to go speculating my fucking whereabouts to people I don’t want to talk to,” Kato replied stiffly.
 “You felt the need to stalk me over here?”

 “I don’t have time to stalk.
-Just figured ‘Thena was sick of trying six ways to Sunday to engineer us meeting.
+Just figured ‘Thena was sick of trying over and over to force you to meet me ever.
 Might as well introduce ourselves to one another and get it over with.
 Give her a break, you know?”
-Casually she held out her pack of cigarettes in invitation, flicking it open with one thumb.
+Casually they held out their pack of cigarettes in invitation, flicking it open with one thumb.

-“You’re lucky you smoke my brand,” he said coldly, leaning against the brick wall next to her.
+“You’re lucky you smoke my brand,” he said coldly, leaning against the brick wall next to them.
 “You obviously know my full name already, though, so I clearly don’t need to introduce myself.”

-“You’re a Newport loyalist, then.
-Neat,” she said, pocketing the pack and pulling out a lighter; “We’re already getting to know one another better.
+“You’re a Newport guy, then.
+Neat,” they said, pocketing the pack and pulling out a lighter; “We’re already getting to know one another better.
 I’m Storm.”
-She held the lighter out and flicked up a flame before Kohao could dig his own out of his pocket, and though he considered leaving her hanging he huffed a sigh through his nose instead and leaned forward to drag an ember to the tip of his cigarette.
+They held the lighter out and flicked up a flame before Kato could dig his own out of his pocket, and though he considered leaving them hanging he huffed a sigh through his nose instead and leaned forward to drag an ember to the tip of his cigarette.

 “Storm,” he repeated as though he’d never heard it before, leaning back against the bricks and clouding the air with menthol smoke.
-Well, she certainly seemed able to rain on his fucking parade.
+Well, they certainly seemed able to rain on his fucking parade.

-The glacial quality of his tone seemed to amuse Storm more than faze her and she took another drag from her own cigarette with a smirk on her lips.
+The glacial quality of his tone seemed to amuse Storm more than faze them and they took another drag from their own cigarette with a smirk on their lips.

-“Ya know, I’m not this nice to everybody,” she offered, raising an eyebrow.
+“Ya know, I’m not this nice to everybody,” they offered, raising an eyebrow.
 “Kind of a bitch to most people, actually.
-So maybe you should be considering yourself lucky, here.”
+So maybe you should consider yourself lucky, here.”

 “I’d call basically anyone who decided to accost me outside a bar a ‘bitch,’ actually, so you’re even-keeled.
-Don’t worry about it,” Kohao sneered back.
-Much to his annoyance, she laughed.
+Don’t worry about it,” Kato sneered back.
+Much to his annoyance, they laughed.

 “Sure, sure, but I’m just a bitch, not a bitch-bitch.
-Bitch-bitches on the street try to give you pamphlets on Mormonism or the health risks of tobacco products.
-Us half bitches just do frustrating shit like share cigarettes or have an interest in getting to know you.
+Bitch-bitches on the street try to give you religious pamphlets or do that stupid fake cough when you walk by with a lit smoke.
+Us half-bitches just do frustrating shit like share cigarettes or try to get to know you.
 So.
-Have you always preferred menthols?”
+When’d you start smoking?”

-“Equally pointless motivations across the board, though, so I’d say it all stands,” Kohao retorted.
-He couldn’t make sense of Storm; of why she had her interest in getting to know him or how it was worth the cost in tobacco.
+“Equally pointless motivations across the board, though, so I’d say it all stands,” Kato retorted.
+He couldn’t make sense of Storm; of why they had any interest in getting to know him or how it was worth the cost in tobacco.
 He frowned his distrust.
 “Why are you still talking to me?
-What the fuck does it matter what I smoke?
+What the fuck does it matter why I smoke?
 Full offense but nothing about me is your business.”

 “Boy, you really aren’t a people person, huh?”
-Storm said around an exhalation of smoke, raising her eyebrows, “I’m just making small talk, my dude.
-It’s pretty typical when meeting new people.”
+Storm said around an exhalation of smoke, raising their eyebrows, “I’m just making small talk, my dude.
+It’s pretty normal when meeting new people.”

 “So the self-described bitch is going to advise me about how social interactions work?”
-Kohao drawled icily, “I thought you knew Athena.
+Kato drawled icily, “I thought you knew Athena.
 Did she not tell you that I don’t fuckin’ like people?”

-Storm rolled her eyes and smirked off his hostility.
-“Of course Athena didn’t warn me away from talking to you, dumbass, or else I wouldn’t be trying.
-She just sort of talks about you like one would a kicked puppy, actually.”
+Storm rolled their eyes and smirked off his hostility.
+“Of course Athena didn’t tell me not to talk to you, dumbass, or else I wouldn’t be trying.
+She just sort of talks about you like somebody would a kicked puppy, actually.”

 “What do you charge?”
-Storm asked sarcastically, apparently unwilling to accept being ‘out-bitched,’ “Don’t worry, I don’t want to fuck you—but if you discount for your personality, I could probably just pay your rate to continue our conversation.”
+Storm asked sarcastically, apparently unwilling to accept being ‘out-bitched,’ “Don’t worry, I don’t wanna fuck you—but if you discount for your personality, I could probably just pay your rate to keep chatting.”

-Kohao glared at her, heavily considering the idea of sweeping off anyway; hell, he already had his shoulders squared to turn and leave—but he couldn’t stand the concept of letting her feel like she’d had the last word.
+Kato glared at them, heavily considering the idea of sweeping off anyway; hell, he already had his shoulders squared to turn and leave—but he couldn’t stand the concept of letting them feel like they’d had the last word.

 “...Okay, you caught me.
 I’m only half a whore,” he said sourly, “I fuck guys at bars for free.
 I charge for everything else.
 So if you’re absolutely desperate for some one-on-one interaction, then you can buy a cam show like every other stranger who wants to inflict themselves on me.
 And I actually charge extra for my personality.”

-Storm raised her eyebrows.
-“Do you actually cam?” she asked, tilting her head, and casually held out her pack of Newports.
-Nicotine was an irritatingly effective bribe: Kohao took a cigarette and leaned against the brick wall of the bar again with a sneer, pretending to himself that he really was sticking around just for the smoke and not the attention.
+Storm raised their eyebrows.
+“Do you actually cam?” they asked, tilting their head, and casually held out their pack of Newports.
+Nicotine was an irritatingly effective bribe: Kato took a cigarette and leaned against the brick wall of the bar again with a sneer, pretending to himself that he really was sticking around just for the smoke and not the attention.

-“So what if I do?” he said, flipping her off when she held out her lighter again and opting instead for the beat-up zippo he dug out of his pocket, “Being in a metalcore band doesn’t make rent in goddamn New York City.
+“So what if I do?” he said, flipping them off when they held out their lighter again and opting instead for the beat-up zippo he dug out of his pocket, “Being in a metalcore band doesn’t make rent in goddamn New York City.
 Gonna judge me for the fact that jacking off on camera pays the bills?”

-“I mean, I’d be a hell of a hypocrite if I did,” Storm said cooly, “seeing as I did porn, myself: I was a dominatrix for a stint.”
+“I mean, I’d be a hell of a hypocrite if I did,” Storm said cooly, “seeing as I did porn, myself, for a bit.”

 “The fuck, for real?
 Why?”
-Kohao asked, the shock he’d expected to receive surfacing in his own tone instead and making her laugh.
+Kato asked, the shock he’d expected to receive surfacing in his own tone instead and making them laugh.

 “‘Why?’”
-She raised an eyebrow.
+They raised an eyebrow.
 “That’s not the usual question I get.
-Uh, ‘cause it felt kinda good at the time and it paid?
-Same reason you described, isn’t it?”
-She seemed too amused; too casual, too willing to use question marks as punctuation.
-The conversation didn’t feel right when the topic wasn’t met with aversion, so Kohao changed gears and veered away, shrugging her off and blowing smoke into the night air.
+Uh, ‘cause it paid?
+Same as what you said, isn’t it?”
+They seemed too amused; too casual, too willing to use question marks as punctuation.
+The conversation didn’t feel right when the topic wasn’t met with aversion, so Kato changed gears and veered away, shrugging them off and blowing smoke into the night air.

 “Yeah, sure, well...Nice of ‘Thena to not go telling everyone she meets about my side job, at least, even if she sends people to follow me around.
 Did you lose her at some point tonight or—what?
 She sent you over on your own because she’s that sick of my face?”